scc-digitalhub/digitalhub/documentation/docs/scenarios/ml/intro.md

 # ML scenario introduction

 This is a scenario that comes as an official tutorial of MLRun.
+In fact, you can find the notebook in your Jupyter instance, in `/tutorial/01-mlrun-basics.ipynb`.

 We will prepare data, train a model and expose it as a service.
 Access Jupyter from your Coder instance and create a new notebook.

 Let's initialize our working environment.
 Import required libraries:
 ``` python